cdaven/noteexplorer/README.md

 This tool was inspired by [Andy Matuschak's note-link-janitor](https://github.com/andymatuschak/note-link-janitor/).
 The first few iterations were done in Python during the Autumn and Winter of 2020.
 This became [katalorg](https://github.com/cdaven/katalorg).

 When I grew too frustrated with Python, I looked for a new language, and decided to learn Rust.
-It was hard at first, but is clearly a great choice for such command-line tools.
+It was hard at first (steep learning curve!), but is clearly a great choice for such command-line tools.
+The Rust version of the tool is approximately 10x faster on my personal collection of almost 500 notes, without using more threads.

 The first version of NoteExplorer was ready in January 2021.